AmrMaghraby/challenge-Instabug/README.md

 $ sudo docker-compose --build
 $ sudo docker-compose up
 ```
 ## API Description

 If settings kept as default, rails server will run on http://localhost:3000 and hence append that with the paths in the table below.

-## API Description

-If settings kept as default, rails server will run on http://localhost:3000 and hence append that with the paths in the table below.